Rated4.8/5 | 1017 reviews

 £10,000.01 – £100,0005% of claim

-Fees shown reflect your on-page table (“correct as of January 2026”).
-Additional fees may apply if a case proceeds to hearing or enforcement.
+Fees shown reflect the page table and may change.
+Additional fees can apply if a case moves to a hearing or enforcement.

 What your Money Claim Pack includes

-Everything you need to move from “tenant owes money” to a clean MCOL submission.
+Everything you need to move from "tenant owes money" to a cleaner MCOL submission.

 Letter Before Action